benzipperer/new_mw_papers/README.md

 # Minimum Wage Papers Tracker

-This project automatically collects bibliographic information for recent minimum wage papers from the OpenAlex API and displays them on a GitHub Pages website.
+This project automatically collects bibliographic information for recent minimum wage papers from the OpenAlex API.

 ## How it works